la2050/archive/_projects/2015/tmpst-action-parks-provide-creative-movement-to-la-through-play-and-fitness.md

     fitness, yoga, etc. all in an outdoor park setting where everyone can enjoy the weather that LA has to offer!
   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': N/A.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    First, we would meet with the community and all stakeholder’s involved to design the overall park.
-From there a project specific cost estimate will be created itemizing all labor and materials needed for the park.
-If the cost of the park exceeds 100K, then we would work with the city to see if there are any matching grants available, research California state grants that apply to play and or/fitness categories, and fundraise through our two Los Angles based Tempest Academies to help cover the difference.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Preliminary Cost for TMPST Action Park = $100,000.00\r\n\r\nMobilization/General Conditions = $2,500.00\r\nClearing & Grubbing = $2,500.00\r\nRough/Fine Grading = $2,000.00\r\nPlayground Surfacing = $40,000.00\r\nConcrete Obstacles = $40,000.00\r\nBar Systems = $10,000.00\r\nSignage = $3,000.00\r\n"
   How do you plan to scale the success of your proposal?: >-
     We envision that this will be the first flagship TMPST Action Park strategically located within LA for the community to enjoy.
 Based upon the